 You’ll see many people arguing that the last season completely ruined the show.
 People keep shouting “bad writing” and all that.
-Now, let me get it straight - I respect other people’s opinions, but majority of the people crying didn’t say anything constructive at all.
-Most couldn’t back up their claim, and only stick to “it’s shit” as an argument.
+Now, let me get it straight - I respect other people’s opinions, but a ton of the people crying didn’t say anything constructive at all.
+Many couldn’t back up their claim, and only stick to “it’s shit” as an argument.

 The second last episode left me in “wow” emotion (although I wasn’t really surprised by what happened), and the last one was really slow paced, which IMO fit GoT story very well - soothing after a lot happening in the show.
-While many people hated it, I believe it was done right, even though not necessarily perfect.
+While many people hated it, I believe it was okayish.

 However I have to agree that the last season definitely feels rushed.
 This one is true, and I can’t disagree with it.
 The story should be expanded, more thought should be put into writing, and all that.
 The show deserved a more elaborate and thoughtful ending.
 And some of the evolving plots never came to conclusion.
 Directors forgot about some things, made some illogical story turns etc too.